enisnazif/battleships/README.md

 `./run_all.sh` (or `run_all.bat` on windows)

+You can then navigate to `localhost:8000` to play a game between any of the bots present in `man.battleships/bots`

 ## Rules
 - Your bot gets a maximum of 3 retries for placing ships in each game and making shots on each turn.
 If after these retries you fail to return